najeira/flutter-store-builder/README.md

 Still in development and not stable.

-v0.3 is not compatible with v0.2 and earlier.
+v0.4 is not compatible with v0.3 and earlier.

 # store_builder

-Flux store and builder for Flutter.
+A Flux store that aggregates the state of apps and various widgets that uses it.

 ## Install